 The contest environment will be Linux with the X Window System.
 Standard Unix editors and tools will be available.

-The contest will utilize the PC2 competition system.
+The contest will utilize the web version of the PC2 competition system.

 We've made available questions from a previous contest:

-Contestants must program in C, C++, or Java.
+Contestants must program in C, C++, Python, or Java.
 For C, contestants can make use of functions in the standard C library and the math library.
 Contestants using C++ may make use of the Standard Template Libraries.
+Python contestants will have access to the python standard library.
 Java contestants will have access to the standard Java libraries.

 Contestants are allowed to bring any printed material they wish, including any books and printed code samples.
 Note that this specifically excludes any and all electronic formats or readers.